Table of contents

 The most important consideration when choosing a TA system is that it needs to support the carriers which you intend to use.
 You also need to consider if you have any special demands on the workflow - for instance if you need the TA system to be able to automatically print transport labels.

-The Ongoing Warehouse WMS currently has integrations available with the following TA systems:
+The Ongoing Warehouse WMS currently provides integrations available with the following TA systems:

-Furthermore, the Ongoing WMS has integrations with the following TMSes:
+Furthermore, the Ongoing WMS provides integrations with the following TMSes: